About British Army Ancestors

 Links to data sources

 In addition to uploading or downloading photos on this site, there is also the option to find out more about the soldier concerned.
 This might be a link to a service record, or a medal index card, or further information.
-The majority of these links are to Findmypast or The National Archives or Casus-Belli where you will need to pay to view this information.
+The majority of these links are to Findmypast or The National Archives or Casus-Belli where you may need to pay to view this information.

 About the data on this site

-The indexed names on this site appear as a result of collaboration with The National Archives, Findmypast and Casus-Belli.
+The soldiers’ names that are published on this site appear as a result of collaboration with The National Archives, Findmypast and Casus-Belli.
 There is also data from the Commonwealth War Graves Commission and from my own indexing projects.
 The majority of the indexed names you will find here, have been transcribed by Findmypast, from the following series which are housed at The National Archives.
 Dates given are the date ranges for the entire series, although the data on this site begins at 1850 and ends in 1920.

 WO 96: militia attestation papers, 1806-1915